MicrosoftDocs/quantum-docs/articles/pricing.md

 ## IonQ

+[IonQ](xref:microsoft.quantum.providers.ionq) charges based on the number of gates in your program, the complexity of the gates you use, and the number of shots.
+These units are called *gate-shots*.
 Every quantum program consists of $N$ quantum logical gates of one or more qubits, and is executed for a certain number of shots.
-This is called a *gate-shot*, which is equal to $N ·C$, where $N$ is the number of gates and $C$ is the number of shots.
+The number of gate-shots is calculated by the following formula:

+$$
+QGS = N · C
+$$

+where:

-[IonQ](xref:microsoft.quantum.providers.ionq) uses a token-based pricing model, where the number of tokens consumed by a program is calculated based on the number of one- and two-qubit gates in the program, and the number of shots.
+- $QGS$ is the number of quantum gate-shots
+- $N$ is the number of one- or two-qubit gates submitted
+- $C$ is the number of execution shots

+If you're an existing user of IonQ, in addition to the QGS units you may see another billing unit called *Azure Quantum Tokens*.
+The token-based pricing model is specific to Azure Quantum, being Azure Quantum Tokens (AQT) and Quantum Gate-Shots (QGS) equivalent.
 The number of Azure Quantum Tokens is calculated by the following formula:

 $$
 AQT = m + 0.000220 · (N_{1q} · C) + 0.000975 ·(N_{2q}· C)